joshuabaird/puppet-ipaclient/README.md

 Supported Platforms
 -------------------

+Tested on:
+  * RHEL and CentOS 6
+  * Fedora 20
+  * Ubuntu 14.04

-Tested on RHEL 6, CentOS 6, and Fedora 20.
-It should work on any Red Hat family OS that has IPA packages.
+It should hopefully work on any Red Hat or Debian family distro with IPA packages.

 Examples
 --------